the-luisgaq/EPAMKodeKloud/README.md

 Once the containers start, open <http://localhost:8080> in your browser.

+If Nginx logs show `no resolver defined to resolve backend`, ensure Docker's embedded DNS is used by adding `resolver 127.0.0.11;` in `frontend/nginx.conf` and rebuilding the frontend image.

 ## 🔁 Triggering the Report Generation

 The FastAPI report endpoint can be called with: